jncraton/matrix-optimization/readme.md

 ```

 This algorithm requires iterating over the columns while iterating over the rows, so it is O(n^2) with respect to the size of the matrix.

+The implementation for this algorithm is found in the `add` function in matrix.c.

 Matrix Multiplication
 ---------------------